 In an immediate sense, you must make sure that your children are as safe as possible in the short term while you try to plan any legal routes to obtain a protective order.
 For instance, having an escape plan means being ready to leave the home you share with an abusive spouse or partner at a moment's notice.
-Proper planning by having clothes, toiletries, and other essentials ready to go at a moment's notice is a good place to start.
+Proper planning by having clothes, toiletries, and other essentials ready to go at a moment's announcement is an excellent place to start.

 If you have any questions about the material contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video, where we can answer your questions and discuss how your family's circumstances may be impacted by the filing of a child custody or divorce case.